ePages-de/epages-devportal/_posts/2016/2016-03-08-online-schema-updates-with-mysql.md

 Within a wider context we had three different test scenarios:

-{% imagecaption blog/blog-online-schema-3.jpg %} Test scenario - wider context {% endimagecaption %}
+{% image_custom image="assets/img/pages/blog/images/blog-online-schema-3.jpg" width="100%" caption="Test scenario - wider context" %}

 The first results show this:

-{% imagecaption blog/blog-online-schema-4.jpg %} Test results - execution times of DDL commands {% endimagecaption %}
+{% image_custom image="assets/img/pages/blog/images/blog-online-schema-4.jpg" width="100%" caption="Test results - execution times of DDL commands" %}

 You can see clear improvement from version 5.1 to version 5.5.
 But only from the results there's no significant difference between MySQL 5.5 and 5.6.
 So why definitely 5.6?
 Taking a look at the occurred errors, log entries as well as the runtimes of the user test and the patch makes things clearer:

-{% imagecaption blog/blog-online-schema-5.jpg %} Test results - number of errors, log entries and run times - user tests and patch {% endimagecaption %}
+{% image_custom image="assets/img/pages/blog/images/blog-online-schema-5.jpg" width="100%" caption="Test results - number of errors, log entries and run times - user tests and patch" %}

 In particular, this means: